 As AAHPM reached their 25th anniversary milestone in 2013, the visionaries project was created in order to recognize individuals who have made exemplary contributions to the field of hospice and palliative medicine.
 Every 5 years, AAHPM will add to this list of visionaries to preserve and honor the work that has been done.

-Nominating Future Visionaries
+Voting for Future Visionaries

-Consider nominating someone who is:
+Nominations were submitted as someone who is:

 - seen as a leader in the field,